bstenm/react_state_management_route-planner/README.md

 - The waypoints are managed by [Redux](https://redux.com) for showcasing: Redux is overkill for such a small app but most apps don't stay that small for very long.

-- The geo json data (used to create the gpx) is managed by React Context.  for such a small app I would probably use React Context for all state management (including for the waypoints) in normal circumstances.
+- The geo json data (used to create the gpx) is managed by React Context.  for such a small app I would probably use React Context for all state management (including for the waypoints) in a real live situation.

 ### Apis

-- The [Leaflet Api](leaflet-api) is used for the map interactivity, the [Google Map Api loader](google-map-api)  is only used to provide elevation data for each waypoint.
+- The [Leaflet Api](http://leafletjs.com) is used for the map interactivity, the [Google Map Api loader](https://cloud.google.com/maps-platform/)  is only used to provide elevation data for each waypoint.

-- There should be security considerations when using an Api key for the [Google Map Api loader](google-map-api) for any project: see [Securing an API key](https://cloud.google.com/docs/authentication/api-keys#securing_an_api_key).
+- There should be security considerations when using an Api key for the [Google Map Api loader](https://cloud.google.com/maps-platform/) for any project: see [Securing an API key](https://cloud.google.com/docs/authentication/api-keys#securing_an_api_key).
 In fact it is recommended to use [Service accounts](https://cloud.google.com/docs/authentication/getting-started) instead.

 ### HOC vs Render Prop

-- The [Google Map Api loader](google-map-api) is written as a high order component but the [Leaflet Api](leaflet-api) is written using the Render Prop patterm.
+The [Google Map Api loader](https://cloud.google.com/maps-platform/) is written as a high order component but the [Leaflet Api](http://leafletjs.com) is written using the Render Prop patterm.
 This is again for showcasing: both patterns serve the same purpose.

 For a presentation on the Render Prop pattern see [Render Props vs HOC (video)](https://www.youtube.com/watch?v=BcVAq3YFiuc).

 ### Note on performance

 We request the elevation data each time a new waypoint is chosen/updated.
-It introduces a slight delay the showing but that is negligible and worth it as the elevation data is valuable information for a cross country route.
+It slightly delays the showing fo the marker but that is negligible and worth it as the elevation data is valuable information for a cross country route.

 ### Note on test writing style